 We use this form of treatment when we want to restore mobility on the painful areas.
 Spine manipulation is all about applying high velocity short lever arm force on the affected vertebra with the aim of improving its functionality, eliminating nerve irritability and ultimately restoring normal motion.

 We also use mobilization techniques which involve manipulation of the vertebra and muscles using low-velocity force, movement as well as stretching of the joints and muscles.
-So at the end of it all, this should improve range of motion.
+So at the end of it all, this should improve range of motion and reduce chronic joint pain.